-Quick Facts About William McKinley
+William McKinley Facts

 William McKinley, Jr., was born on January 29, 1843, in Niles, Ohio.
 He was the seventh of nine children of William McKinley, Sr., and Nancy Allison McKinley.
 In 1853, McKinley moved with his family to Poland, Ohio.
 As a youth, McKinley attended Poland Seminary.
 Thereafter, he briefly attended Allegheny College but did not graduate.